KHOmega/KH-PC-and-Linux-Setup/README.md

 Click [here](https://tommadness.github.io/KH2Randomizer/setup/Panacea-ModLoader/) for official instructions on how to install GoA Randomizer.

 ### Linux:
-Click [here](https://github.com/KHOmega/KH-PC-and-Linux-Setup/blob/main/GoA-Randomizer-linux-setup.md) for instructions on how to install GoA Rondomizer by KHOmega.
+Click [here](https://github.com/KHOmega/KH-PC-and-Linux-Setup/blob/main/GoA-Randomizer-linux-setup.md) for instructions on how to install GoA Randomizer by KHOmega.

 ----